Denver Securities Fraud Attorneys

-For more than 40 years, our experienced attorneys have kept up to date with changing state and federal laws and provides clients with smart and aggressive representation through settlement, mediation, arbitration or litigation.
+For more than 40 years, our experienced attorneys have kept up-to-date with changing state and federal laws and provided clients with smart and aggressive representation through settlement, mediation, arbitration or litigation.
 Clients may also be entitled to compensation for the loss of income their investments should have generated, the interest on their losses and their legal fees.
 The attorneys at Gersh & Thomaidis, LLC can advise you on your legal options for your specific case.

 Types of securities fraud